-Sir Richard Long has had a phenomenally distinguished and successful career as a artist since the 1960s, when,even when he was barely out of Central St Martin’s art school, he stunned the art world with his innovative walks, turned into sculpture.
-He is globally known for a myriad of ways in which his practice directly with landscape has developed through poetic or documentary text works, installations both in situ and transported to exhibition settings, photographs.
+Sir Richard Long has had a phenomenally distinguished and successful artistic career since the 1960s.
+Thoroughly a modernist, he developed distinctive work with land, nature and text.
+Even when he was barely out of Central St Martin’s art school, he stunned the art world with his innovative walks, turned into sculpture.
+The myriad of ways in which he develops his practice directly with landscape have ensured his global fame.
+He makes poetic or documentary text works, sculptural installations of stones both in situ and transported to exhibition settings, and photographs.
 His way of working solo, mapping and interpreting landscape, has both diversified, and remained utterly consistent.
-While he has never defined himself as an environmentalist and is even suspicious of the definition ‘Land art’ , by which he has become known, he is nevertheless extremely attuned to the natural world and sensitive to its underlying structures, and uses nature directly in many forms, often saying that it is nature itself which forms the work.
-He is also thoroughly a modernist and even through his mud works and those which seem most intuitive, he is guided by measure and precision.

-The first work a visitor to GroundWork gallery sees is Richard Long’s dramatic splash mud drawing, made in situ for the opening exhibition ‘Sunlight and Gravity’.
-It remains, opposite the entrance, as a signature work and talking point.
+Richard Long’s dramatic splash mud drawing remains, opposite the entrance, as a signature work and talking point.
 People have already said how it reminds them of the essence of a river, of long–flowing tresses of hair, of the bark of a tree.
 In a similar way it forms a starting point for a dialogue with each new exhibition, and it is always interesting to see what kind of different interpretations emerge.

 Selecting flint with Richard Long for Houghton Hall, 2017